thanhdt-vietmap/vietmap-compose/docs/docs/interaction.md

    are supported across platforms.
 4. Displays attribution defined in the map style.
 5. Displays a compass control when the map is rotated away from north.
+6. Displays a scale control showing the distance represented by the map's zoom level.

+### Material 3 Controls

+We also provide reimplementations of certain ornaments using Material 3.
+These are regular Compose UI components, so you can position them arbitrarily, style them, animate them, etc. To use them, disable the corresponding built-in ornament and add the Material control to the map's `overlay`:

+TODO add example

 ## Camera